Type to search

 5. Grow your own vegetables.

 Eating vegetables is great for your health and the environment.
 Unfortunately, much of the produce we consume is trucked or shipped in from distant environments, creating pollution and waste in the process.
-You can reduce your food footprint by growing some of your own food and consuming it yourself.
+You can make your food footprint more eco-friendly by growing some of your own food and consuming it yourself.

 Keep Reading: How to Dry Your Favorite Herbs at Home